Crying baby? How to keep your cool

 - Take a timeout.
 If you're alone, put your baby in a safe place — such as the crib or bassinet.
 Let your baby cry while you take a few minutes to regroup in another room.

 - Be realistic.
 Remind yourself that you're not failing your baby if you can't stop a crying spell.
-Sometimes babies simply need to cry it out.

 - Ask for help.
 Let your partner or another loved one take over for a while.
 Take advantage of baby-sitting offers from trusted friends or neighbors.
 Use the time to take a nap or simply relax.
 If you're worried about your ability to cope with a crying baby, contact a family member or friend, your health care provider, a local crisis intervention service or a mental health help line for support.